-First Quality Teach - the child's needs are met within the day to day teaching
+First Quality Teach -the child's needs are met within the day to day teaching.
+This first wave of intervention is designed to meet the needs of the vast majority of children.

-School Support-the school funds extra support to meet the child's needs
+School Support-the school funds extra support to meet the child's needs.
+This may take the form of weekly intervention or support groups or take the form of dedicated small group support in class for portions of the working week.